Steelx86/ProjectEulerSolutions/README.md

 ## These are the solutions to my project Euler problems!
 ---

-I used python for a majority of the problems (with some C/C++ to mix things up).
+I used python for a majority of the problems (with some C/C++ and ruby to mix things up).

 ## personal rules!
 ---